 - Leaves turning brown and curling

-Bur oaks with Bur Oak Blight can be treated with fungicide treatment delivered as an injection into the root flare of the tree.
+Bur Oak Blight can be treated with fungicide treatment delivered as an injection into the root flare of the tree.
 Additional treatments may also be necessary if other conditions are affecting the tree at the same time.